 Everything we know about suspected serial killings of homeless people in NYC and DC

+Everything we know about suspect in serial killings of homeless people in NYC and DC

 ‘In addition to all the dangers that unsheltered residents face, we now have a cold-blooded killer on the loose,’ New York and DC mayors say in joint statement